PLATINUM2023

 Reef Restoration Program

 CRF manages one of the biggest coral restoration efforts in the world.
 Taking an ecosystem-wide approach, we are restoring both abundance and genetic diversity to Florida's reef.
-We grow and return genetically diverse, critically endangered corals in order to help ensure that coral reefs have the best change of surviving in the future.
-Our outplanted corals are spawning, kick-starting the reefs' natural processes of recovery.
+We are safeguarding and enhancing the genetic diversity of corals in Florida and around the world.
+We grow and return an abundance of genetically diverse, critically endangered corals to the wild in order to help ensure that coral reefs have the best chance of surviving into the future.
+Our outplanted corals spawn, kick-starting the reefs' natural processes of recovery.
+Our program partners include government agencies, non-profits, academic institutions, and private enterprise.
+We are a resource for other organizations around the world seeking to implement reef restoration programs.

 Population(s) Served